onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/create-resource-via-api.md

 ## How to create a resource
 In this guide, we will assume Onegini Identity Cloud is available under the URL: `https://dabp.onegini.com`.
 The API is protected with OIDC, so you need to provide an access token to make a successful request.
-Please note that the access token must be linked to a person who has the `Add/edit/delete resource and resource types` permission on the root group.
+Please note that the access token must be either:
+- linked to a person who has the `Add/edit/delete resource and resource types` permission on the root group.
 The root group is the top-level group.
+- a machine token with `write` scope.
+For more information about machine tokens see [non personal requests](non-personal-requests.md)

 To create a resource a POST request must be sent to `https://dabp.onegini.com/delegation/api/v2/resources` with a proper request body
 ```